There are several ways to build a successful presentation and create your own webinar slides.

 Add the Right Elements

-Depending on the presentation software you choose to create a slide deck, you should have the option to select from multiple templates provided by the software, third-party designers, and custom design services.
+Depending on the presentation software you choose for creating visual aids, you should have the option to select from multiple templates provided by the software, third-party designers, and custom design services.
 If you are just using your slides on your webinar, you will create slides to go with your presentation without worrying about much else.
 If you plan to share your slides outside of your webinar, you will want to add a few important things to each slide template.

 First, you have to make sure that you include your name or business name on each slide.
 Once publicly released, you never know when someone might screenshot one slide to include in their own content.
 Next, you will want to include a URL on each slide.
 This URL would be to your website, the landing page to get people to sign up for the webinar, or the landing page for the product or service you are promoting in the webinar.

-At the beginning and/or end of your presentation, you also want to make sure to include slides with information about you and the URL for your website or landing page for your webinar, product, or service.
-These inclusions will ensure that people don’t just devour your content but will get engaged with your business, which will promote business growth as well.
+At the beginning and/or last slide of your presentation, you also want to make sure to include information about you and the URL for your website or webinar landing page, call to action, product, or service.
+These inclusions will ensure that people don’t just devour your webinar content but will get engaged with your business, which will promote business growth as well.

 Include Great Images

 Depending on the slideshow presentation you choose, you will need a lot of images.
 For the large image and one main point webinar slide deck, you will need large images that will look good on both small and large screens.
 For how-tos, you can use screen capture tools like Jing (free) or SnagIt ($49.95).
 For representative imagery, you can use stock photography sites like BigStock or ShutterStock.
-If you choose stock photography sites, try to select images that have not been used repeatedly in your industry and are obviously generic photos.
+If you will use stock photos from sites, try to select images that have not been used repeatedly in your industry and are obviously generic photos.

 Instead, go a few pages into your search and choose something that fewer people access.
 Or think of more creative keywords to use in your search to make it easier to find a suitable image.
 For example, instead of searching for doctors for a health-related webinar, search for caring doctor, natural doctor, or other related descriptive phrases instead.